 Imagine an online shop.
 The catalog could be implemented by a Microfrontend and it manages everything related to show the products to the user.
 When the user click the icon “add to cart”, the Microfrontend implementing the cart capability has to be notified that a product needs to be added to the cart.
 But, maybe others Microfrontend want to be notified too (recent products added, history, etc…)

-The way to notify these actions can not be imperatively, that is, the catalog component calling other components directly.
+The way to notify these actions shouldn’t be imperatively, that is, the catalog component calling other components directly.
 Why not?
-Because if the catalog knows which components need to be notified, we’ll build a full coupled system.
+Because the catalog should have to know which are the rest of the components and which components need to be notified and how (calling a public method) and once again, we’ll build a full coupled system.
 The idea isn’t this.

 What is important and should be notified?

-I don’t know.
-Depends on your system or applications.
+Depends on your system or applications and your business.
 What isn’t important today could be important tomorrow.
-By this reason is so important that components are totally decoupled and fire and listen to events.
+By this reason is so important that components are totally decoupled by using events.